lowRISC/sonata-system/doc/guide/fpga-update.md

 While you can build your own bitstream as described in [FPGA Development](../dev/fpga-development.md), we recommend starting with our prebuilt bitstream first.
-Building the bitstream requires installing Vivado which takes a large amount of hard drive space and requires a seperate manual installation process (as well as the build process is much slower than a software compile, so adds delay until you can play with CHERIoT).
+Building the bitstream requires installing Vivado which takes a large amount of hard drive space and requires a separate manual installation process (as well as the build process is much slower than a software compile, so adds delay until you can play with CHERIoT).

 ## Selecting a Bitstream

 When the Sonata board is plugged in, it loads one of three bitstreams.
 This is selected by the switch below the USB port labeled `Bitstream`:
 ![](img/sonata-selectbs.jpeg)

 The LEDs besides the switch show the current image selected as well for confirmation.

-We recommend using Slot 2 (the middle setting), leaving Slot 1 as the test image we shipped.
+The slot used by a bitstream is selected by the uf2 file.
+The bitstream uf2 provided in the release uses Slot 1.

 In case you have trouble with the board, you can quickly switch to Slot 1 to confirm the LCD, LEDs, and similar are all functioning correctly.
 However there is no problem to overwrite any of the slots, the default image can easily be copied back if you want later.